wolfgangasdf/iqp-book/ad-wkb.md

 Which makes sense - we see that the probability of finding a particle is inversely proportional to its momentum, this makes sense also classically.

-The WKB method of obtaining wavefunctions is very powerful to calculate localized bound states or if potentials change slowly - see Griffith for examples.
+The WKB method of obtaining wavefunctions is very powerful to calculate localized bound states or if potentials change slowly - see Griffiths for examples.

 ## Tunneling